YakubMordon/YakubMordon/README.md

 🎓 Currently studying at the National University "Lviv Polytechnic."

-🎉 Successfully completed the "Practical C#" and "Introduction to Mobile Development" courses!
+🎉 Successfully completed the "Practical C#" course!

-⌛  At the moment, I am taking the course "Programming with JavaScript"
+⌛  At the moment, I am taking the Meta React Native Specialization series of courses

 ---